TakeScoop/publish-terraform-cloud-module-action/README.md

-# Terraform Register Module Action
+# Publish Terraform Cloud Module Action

 This action creates a new private module in Terraform Cloud with a VCS connection to the current repository, if one does not already exist.